- Instructor - Haley Sankey, Lecturer, John A. Dutton e-Education Institute, College of Earth and Mineral Sciences

-- Lesson 3: ESP People, Resources, and Outcomes
+- Lesson 3: Library Literacy and Academic Integrity

 This course is offered as part of the Open Educational Resources initiative of Penn State's John A. Dutton e-Education Institute.
 You are welcome to use and reuse materials that appear in this site (other than those copyrighted by others) subject to the licensing agreement linked to the bottom of this and every page.

 Only students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.
 Information about Penn State's Online Energy and Sustainability program is available at the ESP Program Office.